 The old Hamilton Firehouse is in the process of being restored.
 The storefront exterior facade restoration has been partially completed with new wooden windows, transom and door, as well as a brick restoration.
 The first floor is equipped to incubate new start up retail business.
 The first business to graduate from the retail incubator is ReNew Botanicals.
 The second business, Hamiltone Music, offers music lessons and sells instruments.
 The second floor houses the offices of Hamilton-Lauraville Main Street program.
 The original wooden windows on the second story, the stairs, and the wooden door to the second floor were repaired and painted.

 A generous Community Legacy grant enabled the installation of a solar panels on the flat roof.
-Solar tubes will bring natural light to the second floor.
-A hatch will allow for easy access to the roof from the second floor office suite.
+Solar tubes brings natural light to the second floor.
+A hatch allows for easy access to the roof from the second floor office suite.

-This building will have a new life and play an important role in the revitalization of the Harford Road business corridor.
+This building plays an important role in the revitalization of the Harford Road business corridor.
 HLMS celebrated the opening of the second floor office spaces in December 2019.

 history of the firehouse